Whiley/RFCs/text/0000-anyneg.md

 This proposes a simplification of the source-level syntax for Whiley.
-Specifically, the removal of the primitive `any` type and negation types from the source-level syntax of Whiley.
+Specifically, the removal of the primitive `any` type and negation types and the addition of (internal) difference types.

 # Motivation

-The presence of the so-called infinite types presents some significant difficulties for the compilation of Whiley to low-level platforms, such as C.  Recalling from [RFC#0017](https://github.com/Whiley/RFCs/blob/master/text/0017-runtime-type-information.md), the infinite types are defined as follows:
+The presence of the so-called _infinite types_ presents some significant challenges for the compilation of Whiley to low-level platforms (e.g. C).
+Recalling from [RFC#0017](https://github.com/Whiley/RFCs/blob/master/text/0017-runtime-type-information.md), the infinite types are defined as follows: